Skip to content

 Disabling Cell Auto Correction

-Sometimes autocompletion prevents one from entering a desired value.
-For example, you have a global object navigator and typing it into the Object columns automatically changes it to Navigator.
+Sometimes autocompletion prevents you from entering a desired value.
+For example, you have a global object navigator, and typing it into the Object column automatically changes it to Navigator.

-The solution is to enter the cell for editing text and pressing F2.
-It will disable all autocompletion for this cell and then you may type any value.
+The solution is to enter the cell to edit text and press F2.
+This will disable autocompletion for this cell, and then you can type any value.

 Action Params

-When you select an action from the list RVL Editor automatically fills default action params.
+When you select an action from the list, the RVL Editor automatically fills in default action parameters.
 For example, if we choose:

 DoLaunch

-And press Tab after DoLaunch RVL Editor fills default param:
+And press Tab after DoLaunch, the RVL Editor fills in the default parameter:

 DoLaunch

-DoLaunch has one required parameter cmdLine.
-Also it has a number of optional parameters.
-They are not added by default to make script more concise.
-However, you may need all or some of them.
-So you may add them by pressing Params button on RVL Toolbar:
+DoLaunch has one required parameter, cmdLine.
+It also has a number of optional parameters.
+They are not added by default to make the script more concise.
+However, you might need all or some of them.
+So you can add them by pressing the Params button on the RVL Toolbar:

 DoLaunch

-It is also possible to add params one-by-one using the dropdown in the ParamName column:
+It is also possible to add parameters one-by-one using the dropdown in the ParamName column:

 DoLaunch